evercoinx/meme-tools/README.md

 2. If the `$TRADER_COUNT` variable is adjusted up:

-    1. Run this command to estimate funds to transfer to the _trader distributor_ wallet:
+    1. Run this command to estimate USDC to transfer to the _trader distributor_ wallet:

     ```bash
     yarn distribute-funds:dry-run
     ```

-    2. Transfer the reported funds to the _trader distributor_ wallet:
+    2. Transfer USDC to the _trader distributor_ wallet:

     3. Run this command again to make sure that the _trader distributor_ wallet has sufficient balance: